 In addition, Orange has delivered a scalable communications infrastructure and managed machine-to-machine (M2M) connectivity services that develop and supply IoT solutions to help Dacom optimize crop yields.
 Using a dedicated SIM card management portal, farmers can access data via mobile devices to monitor crops continuously.
 It also offers growers practical solutions for profitable, sustainable and smart agriculture.

 Earth observation data improves agri-environmental monitoring

 At the same time, earth observation (EO) data is becoming invaluable in enabling agriculture to become more efficient without damaging biodiversity.
-Airbus, Orange Business Services and Capgemini have worked together on sobloo, a collaborative platform designed to provide easy access to Copernicus data and additional EO and non-EO data collections.
+Airbus, Orange Business and Capgemini have worked together on sobloo, a collaborative platform designed to provide easy access to Copernicus data and additional EO and non-EO data collections.
 Copernicus is one of the most ambitious Earth observation programs today, providing accurate and timely data to better understand and mitigate the effects of climate change.